US special ops forces launch raid in northwest Syria

 “The mission was successful,” Pentagon press secretary John Kirby said in a brief statement.
 “There were no U.S. casualties.
 More information will be provided as it becomes available.”

 The raid was in Syria’s rebel-held northwestern province of Idlib.
-The Pentagon provided no details on who was the target of the raid, or if any enemies or citizens on the ground were killed or injured.
-Idlib is home to several top al-Qaida operatives
+The Pentagon provided no details on who was the target of the raid, or if any enemies or civilians on the ground were killed or injured.
+Idlib is home to several top al-Qaida operatives.

 Residents and activists in the area described seeing a large ground assault, and U.S. forces using loudspeakers asking women and children to leave the area.